 In the next screen, copy the API Token shown in the yellow box and paste it in a password manager.
 We'll provide this to your admin in a moment.
 The API Token is shown only once, so ensure it's copied correctly.
 You also only need to create one, which is applicable to all wallets.

 Entering admin credentials

 Navigate to your Lamassu admin's 'Settings > 3rd party services' panel and click on the pencil icon in the Bitgo menu.

 Input the API Token, Wallet ID(s), and Password(s) for all the wallets you created.

 You will only need the Wallet IDs and Passwords for the coins you intend to use with BitGo, thus, some coins' fields can be blank.
 Leave 'Environment' set to prod.
-Click Submit.
+Click the 'Save Changes' button.

 Checking for success